Foundation NZ stallions

 Dynamit’s best known progeny have been Dominik T, Doonabago and KH Deutz in dressage.

-His son, Aerodynamic is currently showjumping at 1.45m.
+His son, Aerodynamic was successful in showjumping at 1.45m.

 Genius (Garibaldi / Dreamy by Diskus), a bay stallion of the top performing G-line, arrived next.
 Genius began serving mares in 1983 until his death in 2003.